StevenMDixon/IJScript/README.md

 ### Challenge

 Have the function G take the str parameter being passed and return the string in reversed order.
-For example: if the input string is "Hello World and Coders" then your program should return the string sredoC dna dlroW olleH.
+For example: if the input string is "Hello World and Coders" then your program should return the string “sredoC dna dlroW olleH”.

 Normal Answer: